tinovationchs/tinovation-website/src/guides/README.md

 - **filenames** are set as the url path and should be web-safe (only alphanumeric/hyphens)
   - mdsvex will search recursively for `.svx` files, directories will be only for organization
 - **image** paths lead to the static folder and must start with a "/"
-  - please place these in `static/` and try not to link images to external places
+  - please place these in `static/guides/` and try not to link images to external places
+  - use the corresponding folders for each category
 - keep your markdown **neat**
   - stay consistent with spacing, use \*
   - use line breaks to avoid weird inline styling